An inductive model structure for strict $\infty$-categories: Comparison with Other Model Structures

-There is a model structure on such functors, where fibrations and weak equivalences are pointwise: the projective (or Reedy) model structure.
-The cofibrations of this model structure are as described in the proposition and this model structure restricts to $\lax_{n\in\mathbb{N}} \icat^n$. \end{proof}
+There is a left semi-model structure on such functors, where fibrations and weak equivalences are pointwise: the Reedy (or projective) model structure as presented at the end of \cref{sec:semi-model-categories}.
+The cofibrations of this model structure are as described in the proposition, and we claim that this model structure ``restricts'' to $\lax_{n\in\mathbb{N}} \micat[n]$.